Report this

 Step 4 — Using a Repository to Work with Images

-The first step to pushing the image is to log in to the your Docker Hub account:
+The first step to pushing the image is to log in to the Docker Hub account you created in the prerequisites:

-If you would like, you can test the utility of the image registry by destroying your current application container and image and rebuilding them.
+Let’s test the utility of the image registry by destroying our current application container and image and rebuilding them with the image in our repository.

 First, list your running containers: